 Choosing the Right Freelancing Platform

-Selecting the right Upwork alternative is about partnership.
+Selecting the right Upwork alternative comes down to partnership.
 The right provider should feel less like a directory and more like an extension of your HR or operations team.

-Use this quick checklist to evaluate whether a platform deserves your time (and budget):
+Use this checklist to evaluate whether a platform deserves your time and budget:

 | Criteria | What to Look For | Why It Matters |